playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 ## Common Patterns and Use Cases

-### Chaining WS calls
+### Chaining WSClient calls

-Using for comprehensions is a good way to chain WS calls in a trusted environment.
+Using for comprehensions is a good way to chain WSClient calls in a trusted environment.
 You should use for comprehensions together with [Future.recover](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future) to handle possible failure.

 @[scalaws-forcomprehension](code/ScalaWSSpec.scala)